PrairieLearn/pl-template/README.md

    - **[courseInstances/Fa20/infoCourseInstance.json](courseInstances/Fa20/infoCourseInstance.json)**: The upcoming Fall 2020 semester is found here.
 Make sure to set when the course should open and list the course's teaching staff.
    - **[courseInstances/Fa20/assessments](courseInstances/Fa20/assessments)**: Any assessment such as homework or exams for the Fall 2020 semester will be located here.
 These assessments are specific to the single-time course offering.
 - **[questions/](questions/)**: All questions created for a course are found here.
-   - **[questions/template](questions/template)**: Inside of the **[questions/](questions/)** directory, templates containing the best design practices for creating assessment items can be found.
-We recommend using these templates as a base for creating your own questions.
+   - **[questions/sampleMultipleChoice](questions/template)**: Inside of the **[questions/](questions/)** directory, one sample multiple choice question is present.
+The question is designed to show a new answer on each subsequent attempt of the question.
+For creating your own questions, we recommend until you get familiar with the system to use template questions as a base, which can be found in the Example Course (XC 101).

-Questions or assessments may be copied from within the web interface by visiting either the 'Questions' or 'Assessments' space.
-Inside the respective space, click on the desired question or assessment name, navigating to the 'Settings' tab (to the right of the 'Preview' or 'Regrading' tab), and pressing 'Make a Copy of This Question/Assessment'.
+Questions or assessments may be copied from within the web interface by visiting either the 'Questions' or 'Assessments' space of a course.
+Inside the respective space, the copy action is achieved by:

+1. Clicking on the desired question or assessment name
+2. Navigating to the 'Settings' tab (to the right of the 'Preview' or 'Regrading' tab)
+3. Pressing 'Make a Copy of This Question/Assessment'.

 ### Reference Guide